Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 "...Now that’s a big bloody door."

 Ferd didn’t always see what was so funny about understatement, but Frasier loved it.
 They weren’t just facing a "big door," they were facing a wall of metal that probably opened, somehow.
-Deep under the palace, sunk into the rock, the gods only knew how deep everything behind it went…
+Deep under the palace, sunk into the rock, the gods only knew how deep everything behind it went...

 And that was a problem.
 They needed to be inside.
 After what they’d heard Oo-Gweer saying, the day’s Taking wouldn’t be complete until the bunkers were open and the biodrones inside dealt with.